 Some allow a certain number of vehicle starts before the vehicle won't run at all.
 Others will run in "limp mode."
 That means your truck will start, but won't go faster than 4 mph.
 At that point it's probably easier to have the DEF delivered to you.

 With all the built-in warnings, you have to be pretty stupid to let the tank run dry.
 One imagines the idiot factor will come into play on the consumer side much more than with fleet drivers.

 Retail per-gallon costs for DEF can run below $2 in bulk supplies and higher than $4 in small bottles.
 In Europe, DEF costs the equivalent of $2.50 per gallon.
-The trade off is a fuel economy boost of 5-10 percent over previous diesel engines.
+The trade-off is a fuel economy boost of 5 to 10 percent over previous diesel engines.